sdewhitt/Genagram/README.md

 ### Implementation Details
 - All generated images are stored in a Vercel blob
 - API endpoints connected via Modal
 - Modal App health tested and upkept every 5 minutes.
-See keep_warm() in main.py for more
+For more details, see main.py in https://github.com/sdewhitt/Pentagram-Modal-Deployment
+- Next.js / Vercel deployment
--
+- Typescript mainly used